john-d-murphy/misc_tools/README.md

 ## Personal Tools

 Miscellaneous shell and python scripts.
 May be useful to others so I'm sharing here.
+Summaries of the tools are AI generated, so please excuse any weird formality and/or plastic tone in the summaries.
+Tools should *hopefully* be useful to you if you have similar needs to me.

 ### summarize_code.sh